-LEED Building Certification
+LEED Building Certifications

 A driving force in the design, construction, and operation of facilities is the Leadership in Energy and Environmental Design (LEED) Green Building Rating System.
-It was developed by the U.S. Green Building Council and it provides standards for environmentally sustainable construction and facility operation.
-It requires a study of the CO2 emissions by company personnel and encourages, through monetary incentives or preferred parking, the use of alternative fuel vehicles.
-It provides credits for installing EV charging stations and suggests certain percentages of parking be devoted to alternative fuel vehicles.
-These locations will apply to employees, as well as visitors using the facility.
-Companies interested in being LEED-certified are excellent sites for publicly available charging stations.
+The U.S. Green Building Council developed this system to provide standards for environmentally-sustainable construction and facilities operation.
+Installing EV charging stations (as fueling for alternative-fuel vehicles) can help obtain credits in the LEED rating system.